Weary passengers disembark crippled Carnival ship in Alabama

 "We pride ourselves with providing our guests with a great vacation experience and clearly we failed in this particular case," Cahill added.

-Operated by Carnival Cruise Lines, the flagship brand of Carnival Corp (CCL.N) (CCL.L), the ship left Galveston a week ago carrying 3,143 passengers and 1,086 crew.
+Operated by Carnival Cruise Lines, the flagship brand of Carnival Corp , the ship left Galveston a week ago carrying 3,143 passengers and 1,086 crew.
 It was supposed to return on Monday.

 Some passengers said conditions deteriorated rapidly on the Triumph earlier in the week, saying people were getting sick and passengers had been told to use plastic "biohazard" bags as makeshift toilets.